 by Giovanna Buono

-I store granola in tightly closed jars and keep them in the kitchen pantry, away from light.
-It doesn’t last more than 3 months because it gets finished, but I believe the actual shelf life depends on the almonds, which are the ingredient that can spoil first.
-If you find it’s lost its crunch, you can refresh it in the air fryer at 392°F for just 2 minutes (no more due to the raisins) to revive it.
+I put the granola in well-sealed jars and leave it in the pantry in the kitchen, away from light.
+It doesn’t last more than 3 months because it gets finished, but I believe the real duration depends on the almonds, which are the ingredient that can spoil first.
+If you notice it has lost its crunch, you can reheat it in the air fryer at 392°F for just 2 minutes (no longer because of the raisins) to revive it.

 Can I use other ingredients?

 Of course you can!
-The basic muesli requires oat flakes, but to avoid gluten, you can use buckwheat flakes.
+The basic muesli requires rolled oats, but to avoid gluten, you can use buckwheat flakes.
 For nuts, you can use walnuts, cashews, pecans, dried cranberries.
-However, you’ll also need to recalculate the WW points which might change.
+But of course, you will also need to recount the WW points which may vary.